 What's the deadline to submit verification documents?

 As soon as possible!
-The sooner requested documents are submitted, the sooner we'll be able to generate your award package.
+The sooner requested documents are submitted, the sooner we'll be able to generate your financial aid offer.

 The final deadline for verification is the student's last day of attendance during an academic year or June 30 of the academic year, whichever is first.
 Students submitting documents after the final deadline will not be eligible for financial aid for that year.